TACC-Cloud/agave-cli/README.md

 	<command> [-hdv] [options] [target]

 Each command has built in help documentation that will be displayed when the `-h` flag is specified.
 The help documentation will list the actions, options, and targets available for that command.

-Authentication with the API is done via OAuth2.
-The CLI will handle the authentication flow for you.
-Simply run the `auth-tokens-create` command and supply your client key, secret, and username & password and a bearer token will be retrieved from the auth service.
-Alternatively, you can specify a bearer token at the command line by providing the `-z` or `--access_token` option.
-If you would like to store a token for repeated use so you don't have to keep reauthenticating with every call, run the `auth-tokens-create` script with the `-S` option to store the token locally for future use.